visgl/react-map-gl/docs/upgrade-guide.md

 - `Immutable.js` is no longer a dependency
 - Export `experimental.MapControls` is removed, use `MapController` instead
 - `InteractiveMap`'s `mapControls` prop is renamed to `controller`
+- Removed support for the deprecated `interactive` property on the layer styles.
+Use the `interactiveLayerIds` prop to specify which layers are clickable.

 ## Upgrading to v3.2